Preetha19219/sample_repo/git aliases.md

 $ git visual

-# It demonstrates by aliasing git visual to run gitk:
+# It demonstrates by aliasing git visual to run gitk